dssg/mlforpublicpolicylab/03 - Data Exploration, Analytical Formulation, and Baselines/README.md

 Required Reading for Tuesday:
 - *Practical Statistics for Data Scientists* by Bruce, A. and Bruce, P. O'Reilly (2017).
 Chapter 1: Exploratory Data Analysis [Available Online](https://learning.oreilly.com/library/view/practical-statistics-for/9781491952955/ch01.html#EDA)

-## Wednesday: Project Work
+## Wednesday: Project Work and Check-ins
 During the Wednesday session, you'll have time to work together with your project team to refine your scope and explore the data.
+We will also use this time to meet with every project team to go over project and data details.

 ## Thursday: Analytical Formulation and Baseline